 - Don’t wait until a few days before filming to become familiar with the pieces you’ll be playing.
 An audition video conveys all sorts of subtle clues to the viewers, and if you haven’t prepared properly, it will be evident.
 Showing that you’ve taken the audition seriously goes a long way towards creating a positive impact.

 - Plan ahead, especially if you have trips or other events planned during the time frame the video submission is due.
-Applicants may submit their audition video BEFORE the time frame but NOT AFTER the time frame.
+Applicants may submit their audition video BEFORE the deadline but NOT AFTER the deadline.
 Late submissions will not be accepted and reminders will not be sent.

 Am I allowed to resubmit a new video AFTER submitting my original video?

-- No. In order to best simulate a live audition, ONLY ONE submission is allowed.
+- In order to best simulate a live audition, ONLY ONE submission is allowed.
+You may not submit a new video after the deadline.
 This would be considered a re-audition, otherwise.

 May I switch to a LIVE audition from a VIDEO audition, or vice versa?

-- No. This year, in consideration of recommendations by the CDC and several county health agencies with regard to coronavirus (COVID-19), CYS has decided to change the audition process this year from scheduling live auditions to having all applicants submit an unedited video audition.
+- No. This year, in consideration of recommendations by the CDC and several county health agencies with regard to coronavirus (COVID-19), CYS will continue to hold the audition process online by having all applicants submit an unedited video audition.
 We have determined that not only will this aid in the efforts of reducing potential exposure, but it will also give applicants greater flexibility in submitting their best audition.
+Should you have concerns about this, please contact CYSAuditions@cys.org with your concerns.

 Should I memorize the music?